 Is my Paddle wheel or Magnetic water meter giving me the correct Signal and ratio for flow gallons/liters flowing through it?
+We’ll walk you through water flow meter calculation.

 Well, here is a test you can do in the field.